How to make shoes slip resistant?

 - The hacks aren’t always extremely active, and they take time.
-As a result, the best technique to make work shoe non-slip is to apply ice grips.
+As a result, the best technique to make work shoes non-slip is to apply ice grips.
 Ice grips are available in almost all shoe retailers and online.
-With a quality treading pattern, ice grips are a guaranteed way to make shoes slip-resistant.
+With a quality treading pattern, ice grips are a guaranteed way to make shoes non-slip.

 How To Make Shoes Non-Slip For A Restaurant?

 Restaurants are high-traffic areas and the sites of the majority of workers fall.

 It is not only hazardous to the health of the workers, but it also costs the restaurant owners a lot of money because glass utensils break with each tumbling.